 2019 Grammy Awards: How to stream online or watch on TV

-The 61st annual Grammys will air live Sunday evening on CBS.
-Alicia Keys, a five-time Grammy winner, will be hosting the event in Los Angeles for the first time in her career.
+The 61st annual Grammys will air live Sunday evening 8 p.m.
+ET on CBS.
+Alicia Keys, a 15-time Grammy winner, will be hosting the event in Los Angeles for the first time in her career.
 She's the first woman to host the show in more than a decade.

 After backlash over the lack of female nominees last year, 2019 sees mostly young women in the best new artist category and five women competing with three men for album of the year.